gispos/AvsPThumb/README.md

 Constraints
 ----------------
 In AvsPmod you have to disable 'Video preview always on top' (Options menu).
+In AvsPmod 'On first script load bookmarks from script' and 'Tabs changing load bookmarks from script' must be enabled.

 AvsPThumb needs write permission in the own directory.